 You don't need us to tell you that Crispin Glover was one of those who appeared in Back To The Future, but never returned for the sequels.
 Why?
-Well, depending on who you're talking to do, it had to do with money, Glover not wanting to do it, Robert Zemeckis not wanting him, difficult behaviour, or perhaps a dodgy horoscope.
+Well, depending on who you're talking to do, it had to do with money, Glover not wanting to do it, Robert Zemeckis not wanting him, difficult behavior, or perhaps a dodgy horoscope.
 And a lawsuit.
 Who knows?

 Glad you asked that actually, as Crispin Glover is clearly one of those who does know the answer, and he's been chatting to the Opie and Anthony Show to explain just why he never returned.